MizuhoOkimoto/pajama-ssg/CONTRIBUTING.md

 - Push to the branch (git push origin issueNumber)
 - Open a Pull Request

+## Before you commit, please check below:
+- Please run `npm run prettier` to unify the code format
+- Please run `npx eslint .` to find coding errors

 I will review your Pull Request and get back to you!
-Please read trough the below, and install and try some!
+Please read trough the below, and install and try some 😊

+## What is Pajama-ssg?
 ### This is a Simple Static Site Generator (SSG) version_0.1.0

 All you have to do is provide the content in a text file, type the filename on the command line and run it!
 This Pajama-ssg will automatically convert it to an HTML file.
 It's so simple and easy that you can start creating web pages right away, even in your pajamas!

 ## Features